lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 14.2 Use Full and Descriptive Words

-Names should be long enough to clearly explain their meaning, and unnecessary abbreviations should be avoided because they make larger files harder to scan.
+Names should be long enough to clearly explain their meaning, and unnecessary abbreviations should be avoided because they make larger files slower to scan and reason about.

 ##### Preferred